MunsMan/ImageGrid/README.md

 - `-r` or `--row` - Number of Images the in a Row of the Grid.
 - `-c` or `--column` - Number of Images the in a Column of the Grid.
+- `-o`, `--output` - Output directory for the Grid
+- `-n`, `--name` - Specifying a name for the output files.
+The grid number for each Image will be appended still.

 ## Request